ariful59/ariful59.github.io/README.md

 ---

 ## Overview
-Master’s student in **Applied Data Science** with **6+ years of experience** in software development, machine learning, and data analytics.
-Proficient in **Python**, **SQL**, **C++**, and data visualization tools.
-Experienced in developing data-driven solutions, building dashboards, and providing actionable insights for better decision-making.
-Strong problem-solving skills with a collaborative mindset, eager to support clients in solving complex data challenges.
+I’m a software engineer and master’s student in Applied Data Science with 6+ years of experience building Linux‐based embedded and IoT systems, developing end-to-end solutions, and working in real-world settings.
+I’m proficient in Python, C++, Docker and cloud platforms (Azure & AWS), and regularly design and deploy containerized applications as well as firmware for wearable devices.
+My work spans remote health monitoring, energy automation, and radar-based people-counting research — always with a focus on improving performance, enhancing reliability, and ensuring security.
+I thrive in collaborative, agile teams and enjoy turning complex data and systems into sustainable solutions that deliver measurable impact.

 ## Skills